-I got involved into a discussion about open-source software.
-Apparently a maintainer of an open-source project handed over the rains to another person and the other person changed the software to include a coin/mining exploit.
-This really got me thinking about the double-edged sword of open-source.
+I got involved in a discussion about open-source software.
+A maintainer of an open-source project handed over the reins to another person and the other person changed the software to include a coin/mining exploit.
+This got me thinking about the double-edged sword of open source.

 Where did open-source originate from?